getCUJO/QoOID/draft-olden-ippm-qoo.md

 Whether the requirements are one-way or two-way must be specified.
 Where the requirement is one-way, the direction (uplink or downlink) must be specified.
 If two-way, a decomposition into uplink and downlink measurements may be specified.

-Until now, network requirements and measurements are what is already standardized in BBF TR-452 (aka QED) framework {{TR-452.1}}.
+Until now, network requirements and measurements are what is already standardized in the BBF TR-452 (aka QED) framework {{TR-452.1}}.
 The novel part of this work is what comes next.
-A method for going from Network Requirements and Network Measurements to probabilities of outcomes, or Quality of Outcomes if you will.
+A method for going from Network Requirements and Network Measurements to probabilities of good application outcomes.

 To do that we need to make articulating the network requirements a little bit more complicated.
-A key design goal was to have a distance measure between perfect and useless, and have a way of quantifying what is ‘better’.
+A key design goal was to have a distance measure between perfect and unusable, and have a way of quantifying what is ‘better’.

-We extend the requirements to include the quality required for perfection and a quality threshold beyond which the application is considered useless.
+We extend the requirements to include the quality required for perfection and a quality threshold beyond which the application is considered unusable.

 This is named Network Requirements for Perfection (NRP).
 As an example: At 4 Mbps, 99% of packets need to arrive within 100ms, 99.9% within 200ms (implying that 0.1% packet loss is acceptable) for the outcome to be perfect.
-Network Requirement points of uselessness (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be useless.
+Network Requirement Point of Unusableness (NRPoU): If 99% of the packets have not arrived after 200ms, or 99.9% within 300ms, the outcome will be unusable.

 Where the NRPoU percentiles and NRP are a required pair then neither should define a percentile not included in the other - i.e., if the 99.9th percentile is part of the NRPoU then the NRP must also include the 99.9th percentile.

 # Calculating Quality of Outcome (QoO)

-At this point we have everything we need to calculate the quality of the application outcome.
-The QoO.
+At this point we have everything we need to calculate the quality of the application outcome (QoO).
 There are 3 scenarios:

 1. The network meets all the requirements for perfection.
 There is a 100% chance that the application is not lagging because of the network
-2. The network does meet one of the criteria of uselessness, including bandwidth.
+2. The network does meet one of the criteria of the Point of Unusableness.
 There is a 0% chance that the application will work well, and it's because of the network
 3. The network does not meet NRP but is not beyond NRPoU.

 1 and 2 require nothing more from the framework.
-For 3, we will now specify the calculation between to translate these distances to a 0 to 100 measure.
+For 3, we will now specify the calculation to translate these distances to a 0 to 100 measure.
 We use the percentile pair where the measured latency is the closest to the NRPoU as the application is only as good as its weakest link.

 Mathematically: